Winegrowing

 • Cabernet Sauvignon offers notes of blackcurrant and green pepper.

-• Chardonnay can develop apple, pear or butter aromas depending on how it is vinified.
+• Chardonnay can develop aromas of apple, pear or butter depending on its method of vinification.

-• Sauvignon Blanc is renowned for its herbaceous and exotic fruit aromas.
+• Sauvignon Blanc is recognised for its herbaceous and exotic fruit aromas.

 Structure and texture